-4.85.
-Restrictions imposed on food, milk and drinking water taken as a precaution in the emergency response phase on the basis of estimates (e.g. on the basis of EALs or OIL3 of GSG-2 [5] and thereafter adjusted based on OIL5 and OIL6 of GSG-2 [5] or OIL7 of Ref.
-[29]) should be characterized in detail during the transition phase.
-The purpose is to identify food production areas and foodstuffs that are justified to remain under restriction even in the longer term and to identify those restrictions that need to be lifted.
-OILs for food, milk and drinking water derived on the basis of sampling and analysis, i.e. OIL6 in GSG-2 [5], should be used when considering whether to adapt or lift this protective action.
+4.86.4.85.
+Restrictions imposed on food, milk and drinking water taken as a precaution in the emergency phaseemergency response phase on the basis of estimates (e.g. on the basis of EALs or OIL3 of Ref.GSG-2 [5] and thereafter adjusted based on OIL5 and OIL6 of Ref.GSG-2 [5] or OIL7 of Ref.
+[29]) should be subject to detailed characterized in detailation during the transition phase.
+Its-The purpose is to identify food production areas and foodstuffs that are justified to remain under restriction even in the longer term and to identify those restrictions that need to be lifted.
+OILs for food, milk and drinking water derived on the basis of sampling and analysis, i.e. OIL6 in Ref.GSG-2 [5], should be used when considering whether to adapt or lift this protective action.